Skip to main content

 3. Dens / Earths

-Fox dens are usually:
+Fox dens are typically:

 • Enlarged rabbit warrens